Package 'cleanepi'

 orders

-A list or character vector with the date codes for fine-grained parsing of dates.
+A <list> or <vector> of characters with the date codes for fine-grained parsing of dates.
 This allows for parsing of mixed dates.
-If a list is supplied, that list will be used for successive tries in parsing.
+If a <list> is supplied, that <list> will be used for successive tries in parsing.
 When this is not provided (orders = NULL), the function will use the following order defined in the guesser:

 list(